Friday 20th - Sunday 22nd September, 2024

-Join us at Rockaway for our biggest event of the year, featuring a stunning mix of art installations, exhibitions, workshops, open studios, creative activities for children, live music, performances, film, Q&As, vegan food and more!
+Rockaway's biggest event of 2024 featured a stunning mix of art installations, exhibitions, workshops, open studios, creative activities for children, live music, performances, film, Q&As, vegan food and more!

 “It’s like Disneyland meets Scrapheap Challenge.”
 VICE Magazine

-We kick off the weekend with an epic live performance by one-man rock 'n' roll sensation, Cam Cole, supported by the savage folk sounds of Arthur Buezo.
+We kicked off the whole event on Friday night with an epic live performance by one-man rock 'n' roll sensation, Cam Cole, supported by the savage folk sounds of Arthur Buezo.
+Paka the Uncredible's amazing fire installation was a huge draw, as well as Giles Walker's superb kinetic robot installation in the Chapel of Unrest, creating a joyous creative community atmosphere!

 RAW Guest Artists

-Below is info about some of the fantastic artists joining us for the weekend.
+Below is info about some of the fantastic artists who joined us for the weekend.

 Giles Walker